 A municipality’s local planning agency or its city commission are typically the organizations that can grant variances and will render their decision after applying certain statutory standards.
 In order to get a variance an owner must satisfy legal tests, including the showing that a property hardship that is not self-imposed.

-Typically a land owner submits a request or written application to their zoning board requesting a variance together with the applicable filing fee.
-The zoning board will notify any affected party (ex. adjacent property owners) and schedule a hearing to determine the merit of the variance, at which time, the applicant may also be required to appear before the zoning board before they render their decision.
+Typically, a land owner submits a request or written application to their zoning board or local planning agency requesting a variance together with the applicable filing fee.
+The zoning board or local planning agency will notify any affected party (ex. adjacent property owners) and schedule a hearing to determine the merit of the variance, at which time, the applicant may also be required to appear before the zoning board or local planning agency before they render their decision.

 KALIS, KLEIMAN & WOLFE’s attorney have more than 50 years of experience handling land use, zoning and variances.
 Our lawyers have served as chairs on area planning and zoning boards and community redevelopment agencies.
 We understand that the variance process can be complex.
 We are able to quickly and effectively prepare variance applications, including demonstrating that all variance tests are met, and present them to zoning administrators and boards of adjustment.